hard-nett/airdrop/zk-crates/docs/smart-contracts.md

   - existing: ensure contract has balance dedicated to user
 - acts as registry for headstash to query:
   - filter by creators, name, tokens, parameters, etc.
-- smart-account authentication support: wire in authenticator for DAOs and accounts
+- smart-account authentication support: wire in authenticator for DAOs and accounts to register

 ### Creating New Headstash